brun025/spring-clean-arch/README.md

 cd spring-clean
 ```

-3. How to run the applications
+3. How to run the application

-   1. To run `cleanarch-from-ntier` application, change to its directory and run
+   1. To run the application, change to its directory and run

    ```bash
    ./mvnw spring-boot:run